 Bloom’s online networking platform supports collaboration across movements and industries, helping people quickly find the types of expertise and knowledge they need to move their initiatives forward.
 Participants in Bloom’s Action Incubator are receiving grants from the Macarthur Foundation, working with major companies to transform supply chains and corporate cultures, and being written up in major newspapers.
 Pollination, Bloom’s annual conference, happens in ten cities at the same time, with a curated livestream for sharing across locations.
 Throughout the network, people are learning regenerative practices and working together across what they previously saw as unbridgeable divides.

-On Earth Day in April each year, Bloom hosts a Regenerative Solutions Day.
-It brings hundreds of thousands of people into the streets and along waterways to take actions that deeply nourish each other and the places they live.
+On Earth Day in April each year, Bloom hosts a Regenerative Solutions Day in collaboration with the UN and many organizations and companies.
+This celebration brings hundreds of thousands of people into the streets and along waterways to take actions that deeply nourish each other and the places they live.
 During that, more people are introduced to concepts like permaculture and restorative justice, and learn how their local watershed works and the many ways to keep it clean and flowing.
 It’s a global demonstration of healthy, vibrant community.

 Hope is seeping through the cracks of mainstream media’s doom and gloom.
 Hundreds of thousands of people are seeing, and actively co-creating, a narrative together of mutual empowerment.
 Together we are innovating new ways to clean up our soils and waters….
 We are reconnecting with old ways of living in connection with the spirit of life… And we are sharing love and wisdom with each other in ways that help us resolve old conflicts and heal our bodies from traumas past.
 Bloom Network’s membership model is functioning like a (decentralized) community-owned cooperative, owned by the creatures of the earth, in service to love, life, and liberation.